 A technology-friendly funding system must have low barriers to entry and allow new entrants to be paid for every student who uses their services.
-Backpack funding helps here, because an innovator can be paid even if he or she serves only a few students.
+Backpack funding helps here, because innovators can be paid even if they serve only a few students.
+Full exploitation of technology requires more.
 Innovators should be able to receive public funding for even a partial instructional program (e.g., one course, or part of a course), both to provide students broader opportunities and to create cash flow for promising but small-scale operators.

 For free movement of funds to promote experimentation and innovation, it must be possible for students to enroll in schools that are configured in novel ways.
-Technology opens up the possibility of students learning in a one-to-one relationship with a computer-based system, or linking to a set of lectures and other presentation materials along with literally thousands of other students, or receiving their instruction through a mix of technology-delivered and teacher-delivered approaches.
+Technology opens up myriad possibilities: students using a computer-based system to receive individual instruction, students linking to a set of lectures and other presentation materials along with literally thousands of other students, students learning through a mix of technology-delivered and teacher-delivered approaches.
 All of these kinds of learning experiences should be eligible to receive support from the public funds in student backpacks, notwithstanding current rules about teacher certification, class sizes, mandatory hours of school attendance, etc.